artintellica/artintellica/ts/www-artintellica-com/docs/blog/0031-linalg-12-pos-def.md

 plt.show()
 ```

-This plot shows a "bowl" shape opening upwards, characteristic of a positive definite matrix.
-The minimum is at the origin, consistent with our optimization example.
+This plot shows a "bowl" shape opening upwards, characteristic of a positive
+definite matrix.
+The minimum is at the origin, consistent with our optimization
+example.

 ## Exercises

-Here are six exercises to deepen your understanding of positive definite matrices.
-They include a mix of theoretical questions, Python coding tasks, and machine learning applications.
+Here are six exercises to deepen your understanding of positive definite
+matrices.
+They include a mix of theoretical questions, Python coding tasks, and
+machine learning applications.

-1. **Math Proof**: Prove that if \( A \) is positive definite, then its inverse \( A^{-1} \) is also positive definite.
-(Hint: Start with the definition \( x^T A^{-1} x \) and relate it to \( A \).)
+1. **Math Proof**: Prove that if $A$ is positive definite, then its inverse
+   $A^{-1}$ is also positive definite.
+(Hint: Start with the definition
+   $x^T A^{-1} x$ and relate it to $A$.)
-2. **Math Check**: For the matrix \( B = \begin{bmatrix} 1 & 2 \\ 2 & 1 \end{bmatrix} \), compute its eigenvalues and determine if it is positive definite.
+2. **Math Check**: For the matrix
+   $B = \begin{bmatrix} 1 & 2 \\ 2 & 1 \end{bmatrix}$, compute its eigenvalues
+   and determine if it is positive definite.
-3. **Python Coding**: Write a function in NumPy to check if a given matrix is positive definite using both the eigenvalue method and attempting a Cholesky decomposition.
-Test it on \( B \) from Exercise 2.
+3. **Python Coding**: Write a function in NumPy to check if a given matrix is
+   positive definite using both the eigenvalue method and attempting a Cholesky
+   decomposition.
+Test it on $B$ from Exercise 2.
-4. **Python Visualization**: Modify the 3D visualization code to plot the quadratic form for a matrix that is **not** positive definite, such as \( C = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix} \).
-Describe the shape of the surface.
+4. **Python Visualization**: Modify the 3D visualization code to plot the
+   quadratic form for a matrix that is **not** positive definite, such as
+   $C = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix}$.
+Describe the shape of
+   the surface.
-5. **ML Application**: In a Gaussian Process, the covariance matrix must be positive definite.
-Generate a small dataset (e.g., 5 points in 2D), compute its covariance matrix using NumPy, and verify its positive definiteness.
+5. **ML Application**: In a Gaussian Process, the covariance matrix must be
+   positive definite.
+Generate a small dataset (e.g., 5 points in 2D), compute
+   its covariance matrix using NumPy, and verify its positive definiteness.
-6. **Optimization Task**: Using PyTorch, define a quadratic loss function with a non-positive definite matrix (e.g., \( D = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix} \)) and run gradient descent.
-Observe and explain the behavior compared to the positive definite case.
+6. **Optimization Task**: Using PyTorch, define a quadratic loss function with a
+   non-positive definite matrix (e.g.,
+   $D = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix}$) and run gradient
+   descent.
+Observe and explain the behavior compared to the positive definite
+   case.

 ## Conclusion

-Positive definite matrices are a cornerstone of many machine learning algorithms, from ensuring valid covariance structures to guaranteeing convergence in optimization.
-By understanding their properties—such as positive eigenvalues and Cholesky decomposition—and leveraging tools like NumPy and PyTorch, you can confidently apply them to real-world problems.
-The visualization of quadratic forms also helps build intuition about their geometric interpretation.
+Positive definite matrices are a cornerstone of many machine learning
+algorithms, from ensuring valid covariance structures to guaranteeing
+convergence in optimization.
+By understanding their properties—such as positive
+eigenvalues and Cholesky decomposition—and leveraging tools like NumPy and
+PyTorch, you can confidently apply them to real-world problems.
+The
+visualization of quadratic forms also helps build intuition about their
+geometric interpretation.

-In the next post, we’ll explore **Principal Component Analysis (PCA)**, where positive definite covariance matrices play a starring role in dimensionality reduction.
+In the next post, we’ll explore **Principal Component Analysis (PCA)**, where
+positive definite covariance matrices play a starring role in dimensionality
+reduction.
 Stay tuned, and happy learning!